karpathy/lecun1989-repro/README.md

 $ python prepro.py
 ```

 Now we can attempt to reproduce the paper.
-The original network trained for 3 days, but my (Apple Silicon M1) MacBook Air 33 years later chunks through it in about 90 seconds, even on single CPU core, and emulated.
-(I don't believe PyTorch and Apple M1 are friends just yet, but anyway still about 3000X speedup):
+The original network trained for 3 days, but my (Apple Silicon M1) MacBook Air 33 years later chunks through it in about 90 seconds. (non-emulated arm64 but CPU only, I don't believe PyTorch and Apple M1 are best friends ever just yet, but anyway still about 3000X speedup):

 ```
 $ python train.py